IbrahimHafez99/rihal/README.md

 # rihal

 This is a React project that was initialized with Yarn.
-It is a simple web application that allow a user search and filter in a dataset that consist a bike theft cases.
+It is a simple web application that allow a user to search and filter in a dataset that consist a bike theft cases.

 ## Getting Started
 ### Prerequisites